-Landing a Silicon Valley Job After Learning to Code in Prison
+What Happens After Prisoners Learn to Code?

 Then, on March 13, 2010, Ramon Magana, a young man with local gang affiliations, was shot with a shotgun carrying bird-shot ammunition.
 Witnesses at the scene said that Aguirre was not the shooter, but, according to police testimony, he had handed the gun to the person who eventually committed the crime.
 Aguirre was charged as an adult with attempted murder, assault, and gang affiliation.
 A few weeks after he turned 18, he was shipped off to prison with a life sentence.

 Aguirre’s sentence spurred a public outcry.
 In 2014, a California Court of Appeal determined that Aguirre had “ineffective” counsel and that his sentencing “raised issues of cruel and unusual punishment.”
 In a resentencing hearing, his time was reduced to seven years, plus a state-mandated 10-year enhancement for gang-related activity.
-Then, on Christmas Eve, 2017, Aguirre learned that Jerry Brown, then the governor of California, had decided to cancel the 10-year enhancement, citing Aguirre’s exemplary behavior and work ethic in prison.
+Then, on Christmas Eve 2017, Aguirre learned that Jerry Brown, then the governor of California, had decided to cancel the 10-year enhancement, citing Aguirre’s exemplary behavior and work ethic in prison.
 By that time, Aguirre had gotten his GED, completed the coding boot camp, and served nearly eight years behind bars.
 He was up for immediate release.

-The prior year, Slack CEO Stewart Butterfield and a group of coworkers had visited a Last Mile program at San Quentin State Prison, just north of San Francisco.
+The prior year, Slack CEO Stewart Butterfield and a group of co-workers had visited a Last Mile program at San Quentin State Prison, just north of San Francisco.
 Butterfield was particularly impressed by the program’s rigor and the quality of the software the inmates were producing.
 Around the time Aguirre was released, Slack started laying the groundwork for what would eventually become Next Chapter.

 The goal of Slack for Good, the company’s philanthropic arm, is to increase the number of underrepresented individuals in tech.
 “Two of our key values as a company are being inclusive and having empathy,” said Deepti Rohatgi, the head of Slack for Good.
 “This program was not only a way to move the needle on an incredibly important issue in the United States, but also to make it very clear to our employees that these values matter to us.”

-Of the ten people who underwent the rigorous interview process for Next Chapter—a process similar to how Slack interviews any entry-level software engineer—Aguirre was one of the three chosen.
+Of the 10 people who underwent the rigorous interview process for Next Chapter—a process similar to how Slack interviews any entry-level software engineer—Aguirre was one of the three chosen.

 “If you want to understand a societal issue, you have to get close to it,” said Leal, who, as an inmate at San Quentin, also went through the Last Mile program.
 While on the inside, Leal met Duncan Logan, the CEO of a tech accelerator called Rocketspace.
 After Leal was released, he went on to work for Logan for five years.
 “It’s a huge paradigm shift—going from living in a 6-by-9-foot cell and having very little decision-making power in your life to all of a sudden being part of the 21st-century gold rush,” Leal said.